Bias in Language Models: Beyond Trick Tests and Toward RUTEd Evaluation: Intrinsic and extrinsic bias evaluations

+For modern LLMs, the intrinsic-extrinsic divide may be more useful if reframed as a wide spectrum, ranging from the embedding space within a model to the most downstream use after fine-tuning and instruction-tuning (e.g., with RLHF).
+Still, it is difficult to firmly place evaluations on this spectrum because, as described, more intrinsic metrics (e.g., word probabilities) can be translated into apparently extrinsic metrics (e.g., text generation).

-Second, even among ``extrinsic" evaluations, there is a wide degree of variability in how realistic the use case representing the task actually is.
-To take the BBQ benchmark as an example, while question answering is certainly a frequent model task, we can imagine few cases in which a user--- not just a researcher--- would instruct the model to guess whether, for instance, a generic ``girl" or ``boy" is better at math with only a tiny amount of information about them.
-That is, even though the popular BBQ benchmark and other similar bias benchmarks are technically extrinsic (the implied gold standard in studies of the intrinsic-extrinsic relationship), they are based on isolated and abstract snippets of text that are decontextualized from realistic use and disconnected from real harm.
-They are cleverly designed to elicit stereotypical or ``biased" output in abstract settings.
-Because the evaluations are so decontextualized, they seemingly provide proxies for generalized model behavior across contexts or evidence of an underlying model ``belief".
+Moreover, even extrinsic evaluations usually seem unrealistic.
+To take the BBQ benchmark as an example, the extrinsic task of question answering---extrinsic in that it is about model behavior rather than internal representation---is a frequent LLM use, but there are few cases in which a user would instruct the model, as in BBQ, to guess whether a generic ``girl'' or ``boy'' is better at math.
+While extrinsic, it is nonetheless based on isolated and abstract snippets of text that have no verified connection to real-world use and harm.

-end of this spectrum are one-off bias evaluations based on realistic use that are directly connected to how the manifestation of bias in that context translates to actual, real world harm.
-One recent study that most closely meets the RUTEd ideal is \citet{wan2023kelly}, which studies bias in generated letters of recommendation.

-A substantial body of previous work has thoroughly explored the relationship between intrinsic and extrinsic evaluations \citep{goldfarb2020intrinsic, cao2022intrinsic, kaneko2022debiasing, delobelle2022measuring, jin2021transferability, ladhak2023pre} and largely found that intrinsic metrics offer little utility for evaluating bias in downstream use.
-Our work follows in this tradition of comparing whether different types of evaluations provide information about one another, focusing instead on the RUTEd axis.
+Several studies have empirically explored the correlations between evaluations at different points along the intrinsic-extrinsic spectrum \citep{goldfarb2020intrinsic, cao2022intrinsic, kaneko2022debiasing, delobelle2022measuring, jin2021transferability, ladhak2023pre}.
+These studies have largely found that more intrinsic or upstream metrics offer little utility for evaluating extrinsic or more downstream bias.
+Our work builds upon this, but our findings suggest a stronger claim: Even extrinsic metrics typically do not reflect realistic use or relate clearly to tangible effects, and extrinsic metrics fail to predict the extent of LLM bias in even relatively simple use cases of text generation.

+Nonetheless, standard benchmarks have been and will continue to be useful.
+One reason is that more complex prompt-based tests require more ``metalinguistic judgment''---such that they do not always reveal LLM capabilities that would show up in rigorous testing of their internal representations \citep{hu2024prompting}.